Skip to content

 Summer Residency: Enjoy yearly residencies in the beautiful historic city of Lincoln, where we will gather for workshops, lectures, readings, and social events.
 There may also be optional literary trips to London or Paris depending on demand.

 Professional Internship: Gain hands-on editorial experience working as an editor for The Lincoln Review, our international literary journal.
 TLR showcases new poetry, fiction, creative non-fiction, translations, art, and photography from both established as well as emerging and underrepresented voices from around the world.
-Past contributors have included Carol Ann Duffy, Gèzim Hajdari, Jee Leong Koh, Tom Pickard, Robert Sherman, Virgil Suärez, Helen Tookey, Joan Ure, Maria Luise Weissmann, Jennifer Wong, Franz Wright, and Nurit Zarchi.
+Past contributors have included Carol Ann Duffy, Gèzim Hajdari, Jee Leong Koh, Tom Pickard, Robert Shearman, Virgil Suärez, Helen Tookey, Joan Ure, Maria Luise Weissmann, Jennifer Wong, Franz Wright, and Nurit Zarchi.

 Flexibility: Live the writing life without leaving home.
 There's no need to quit your job and pack your suitcases, as our low-residency model allows you to create your own schedule and complete work when it suits you.